pelias/documentation/leaflet-geocoder.md

 To display a Leaflet map on a page, you need a `<div>` element with an ID value, as well as a size for the box containing the map.
 If you want to know more about initializing a Leaflet map, see the [Leaflet getting started documentation](http://leafletjs.com/examples/quick-start.html).

-1. At the bottom of the `<head>` section, after the references you added in the previous steps, add a `<style>` tag and the following size attributes to set the size of the map.
+1. At the bottom of the `<head>` section, after the references you added in the previous steps, add a `<style>` tag and the following attributes to set the size of the map on your webpage.

   ```html
   <style>